Ben-Woolley/java-for-beginners/docs/lesson5.md

 class WildPokemon {

  	// create five constants for the names of the five wild
- 	// Pokemon: pidgey, caterpie, magicarp, ditto, and snorlax
+ 	// Pokemon: pidgey, caterpie, magikarp, ditto, and snorlax
  	// They will be used when creating the wild Pokemon objects

- 	// Create five Pokemon objects : pidgey, caterpie, magicarp, ditto, and snorlax
+ 	// Create five Pokemon objects : pidgey, caterpie, magikarp, ditto, and snorlax
  	// tip: the attributes should be static

 }